📰 Renewable Energy NewsRE News

 Option 1: Cash

 Paying cash is the cleanest option.
 No interest, no dealer fees, no escalators, no third-party ownership.
 You own the system outright on day one.
-The downside in 2026: with the residential tax credit gone, the upfront cost feels much heavier.
-A $25,000 system used to net to $17,500 after the credit; now it's $25,000 out of pocket.
-Cash still wins on lifetime savings — you just wait longer for payback.
+A $25,000 system in 2026 means $25,000 out of pocket (less any state/utility incentives).
+Cash wins on lifetime savings, but payback is 10–14 years in most states without a federal credit pass-through.

 Option 2: Solar loan